SorinGreu23/SorinGreu23/README.md

 - 👋 Hi, I’m @SorinGreu23
-- 📚 Student @ CNVAIS
+- 📚 Student @ AC TUIASI
-- 🚀 Co-Founder/Instructor @ CNVA HUB
+- 👨‍💻 Junior Full Stack Developer
-- 👨‍💻 Passionate about Software Engineering and Entrepreneurship
+- 💻 Passionate about technology, always willing to learn anything about it

 <!---
 SorinGreu23/SorinGreu23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.